Adventure Rider Breakfast Series rides dates HERE

 A riding group size of 4 - 6 riders is optimal, with about a maximum of 8 or so, grouping by bike size or desired pace is also beneficial if possible.

-Rain date information will be posted here on the Thursday before the ride if necessary.
+Weather adjustment information will be posted here on the Thursday before the ride, if necessary.

 Adventure Rider Breakfast Series Ride fine print & route